sharonhoward/llep/README.md

 ## LL_BAEP_bastardy

-Approximately 1000 individuals identified in the St Botolph Aldgate pauper examinations as women who gave birth to illegitimate children, illegitimate offspring, or alleged fathers.
+Approximately 1000 individuals identified in the St Botolph Aldgate pauper examinations as mothers of illegitimate children, the alleged fathers, or their illegitimate offspring.
+(Legitimate children of the same parents are not included.)

 **LL_BAEP_bastardy_v1_201602.csv**